kizniche/Mycodo/docs/Supported-Inputs.md

 ##### Enable Automatic Self Calibration

 - Type: Boolean
 ##### Temperature Offset: Specifies the offset to be added to the reported measurements to account for a bias in the measured signal.
+Must be a positive value, and will reduce the recorded temperature by that amount.
+Give the sensor adequate time to acclimate after setting this value.
 Value is in degrees Celsius with a resolution of 0.01 degrees and a maximum value of 655.35 C.

 ##### Temperature Offset